Kawasaki KX500: Third generation (1987 KX500C)

 In 1987 Kawasaki released their third revision of the KX500, designated KX500C.
 The cycle featured an 8.5:1 compression ratio with an 86mm piston that carried a single compression ring.

 This bike would be the most powerful of the KX500 series, thanks to the higher compression ratio and lighter piston, producing 65 hp.
-Future models would lower the compression ratio to 8.4:1 and add a second compression ring, with the goal of improving reliability while making the power disbursement more controllable.
+Future models would lower the compression ratio to 8.4:1 and add a second compression ring, with the goal of improving reliability while making the power delivery more controllable.

 The unique design of this bikes piston makes cylinder maintenance difficult, as aftermarket companies (as of 2016) do not manufacture replacements and new old stock (NOS) parts are not widely available.
 Due to this, it is common practice to install the nearly identical 88-04 pistons in these bikes, which share both wrist pin and piston diameter measurements.
 Doing so will lower the compression ratio, but still function.
 Cylinders from later bikes are not compatible.